 But there is an added dimension from her age that makes the whole affair seem more important than it probably ever would be in real life.
 Oh, and if she weren't married.
 And the mother of Jonathan's roommate.

 It is definitely a fantasy time.
 If only all older women looked this good!
 And it would be nice if they were this playful, too!
 Jacqueline Bisset gets a chance to re-live those dorm room highs.
 But ultimately, the piper must be paid.
-The unwritten Hays Code that still existed in Hollywood said that you can't just flout all of society's rules and walk away from it without consequence.
+The unwritten Hays Code that still existed in Hollywood said that you can't just ignore all of society's rules and walk away from it without consequence.
 The ride to Hell and back sure is enjoyable, though!